getsolus/help-center-docs/docs/packaging/troubleshooting-packaging.md

 Try running `go-task solbuild-reset`.
 This will delete the solbuild cache and profile, then download and initialize a fresh copy of the default unstable profile.

-###q Git commands fail and complain about package checks
+### Git commands fail and complain about package checks

 ```bash
 git commit --amend